Paris attacks reshape U.S. debate on immigration, security

-WASHINGTON (Reuters) - U.S. lawmakers on Tuesday called for even tighter scrutiny of Syrian refugees fleeing to the United States as last week’s deadly Paris attacks recast America’s long-running debate over immigration and national security.
+WASHINGTON (Reuters) - U.S. lawmakers on Tuesday called for even tighter scrutiny of Syrian refugees fleeing to the United States, as last week’s Paris attacks recast America’s long-running debate over immigration and national security.

-Republican leaders in the House of Representatives, worried about Islamist attacks following Friday’s killings of 129 people in France, threatened to suspend President Barack Obama’s efforts to allow 10,000 more Syrian refugees into the country.
+Republican leaders in the House of Representatives, worried about Islamist attacks following the killings in France, threatened to suspend President Barack Obama’s efforts to allow 10,000 more Syrian refugees into the country.

 “This is a moment where it is better to be safe than sorry,” House Speaker Paul Ryan, a Republican from Wisconsin, told reporters on Capitol Hill.